We deal in Americana, antique cast iron figural

 other than to simply add to the

-antique sewing machines but rarely deal in those later more common treadle sewing machines.
+antique sewing machines but rarely deal in later more common treadle sewing machines.

-When I first saw this tripod style sewing machine I knew I had to have it.
+When I first saw this tripod style antique sewing machine I knew I had to own it.

 Even though it was the most expensive antique sewing machine we had ever